marlinspike/swft/README.md

 Enable GitHub code scanning to add static application security testing (SAST) alongside the container pipeline:

 1. In GitHub, open `Security → Code scanning alerts → Set up code scanning → CodeQL analysis` and accept the starter pull request that adds `.github/workflows/codeql.yml`.
-2. Confirm the generated `languages` matrix covers this repo—set it to `["python", "javascript-typescript"]` so both the FastAPI backend and React frontend are analyzed.
+2. Confirm the generated `languages` matrix covers this repo; set it to `["python", "javascript-typescript"]` so both the FastAPI backend and React frontend are analyzed.
 You can add or remove languages at any time.
 3. If `autobuild` fails, replace it with explicit build steps.
 A typical customization looks like:

    ```yaml